Mavs put no timetable on Doncic return with playoffs looming

 Doncic finished as the NBA’s third-leading scorer at 28.4 points per game.
 He was the only player in the league to average at least 28 points, eight rebounds and eight assists per game.

-The two-time All-Star wouldn’t have been eligible for the finale against the Spurs if the NBA hadn’t rescinded his 16th technical foul.
+The two-time All-Star wouldn’t have been eligible for the finale against the Spurs if the NBA hadn’t rescinded his 16th technical foul, assessed in the second-to-last game.
 Without the reversal, Doncic would have served a one-game suspension.

-Doncic played his normal rotation, which included all of the first quarter and was supposed to be all of the fourth.
-Coach Jason Kidd said he would have been finished for the night after the third.
+Doncic played his normal rotation, which included all of the first quarter and was supposed to be all of the third.
+Kidd said he would have been finished for the night after the third.
 The injury happened in the final three minutes of the quarter.

-Note: This story has been updated to correct timing of injury.
+There was no sign of Doncic during the portion of practice open to reporters.
+Fellow guard Spencer Dinwiddie said he ”looked fine to me,” and Jalen Brunson said he was optimistic Doncic would play.
+Brunson will be the starting point guard if Doncic is out.

+”I hope for the best,” Brunson said. ”I mean, that’s our organization right there.”